 If you are leading large numbers of people through times of change, you’ll need to really get this distinction.
 It is more important to “connect” with people and build solid alliances than it is to try to perform perfectly for them.
 The higher level of staff productivity that we need today won’t be gained without inspiration.
 Get close enough to people to find out what makes them tick.
 Intensify relationships in cross-functional ways.
 New solutions come from “masterminding” not the Lone Ranger.

-To hear Val’s talk about these leadership, get the audio CD Leadership.
+To hear Val’s talk about this leadership, get the audio CD Leadership.